Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 We will only ever grade your most recent submission (all submissions on Gradescope will include the hash of your commit at the time you submit).
 We will not grade multiple submissions and give you the best score.

-Generally, no extension requests will be granted on homework assignments.
-This is because each assignment is laddered with specific course content.
+Generally, extension requests will not be granted on homework assignments.
+Each assignment is laddered with specific course content.
 Additionally, new assignments are released when  the previous assignment is due, and so you should switch to focus on the new assignment.

 If there is a serious issue that requires a prolonged absence, you should contact your professor.
-However, because all assignments are team-oriented, and work can be shared remotely over Git, extensions are unlikely to be granted for illness.
+However, because all assignments are team-oriented, and work can be shared remotely over Git, extensions are unlikely to be granted for short-term illness.

 ### Homework collaboration policy